medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 ## Balancing effort and outcomes
 We seek to have a quality codebase that developers can work on with speed.
 This means balancing test strategies, quantity, and coverage.

-When looking at a well-factored codebase there there are three common ways to automate tests:
+When looking at a well-factored codebase there are three common ways to automate tests:
 1. Unit tests
 1. Integration tests
 1. end-to-end tests (sometimes called "feature" or "system" tests)